Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 |------------------|--------|
 | Burr (R)         | +11.78 |

-*In 2010, Senator Richard Burr (R) was re-elected, defeating Secretary of State Elaine Marshall (D) by 11.78 percentage points (54.82% to 43.04%).*
+*In 2010, Senator Richard Burr (R) was re-elected, defeating Secretary of State Elaine Marshall (D) by 11.78 percentage points (54.82% to 43.04%).
+The race took place during a national Republican wave, with Burr benefiting from strong GOP turnout and widespread dissatisfaction with the Obama administration.
+Marshall, a long-serving Secretary of State, struggled to gain traction in a challenging environment for Democrats.
+Burr’s victory marked the first time a North Carolina U.S. Senator was re-elected since Jesse Helms in 1990, signaling a consolidation of Republican strength in the state’s federal races.
+The result reflected the growing urban-rural divide, with Marshall performing best in urban and minority-heavy areas, while Burr expanded his margins in rural and suburban districts.
+This election marked a turning point, as the GOP solidified its dominance in North Carolina’s congressional delegation and set the stage for further Republican gains in the following decade.*

 > **County Flips & Context:** The 2010 Senate race reflected the national Republican wave, with Burr expanding his margins in rural and suburban districts.
 Marshall performed best in urban and minority-heavy areas, but the GOP made gains nearly everywhere.
 This election marked a consolidation of Republican strength in North Carolina’s federal races.